-% positive samples/month
+% positive samples/month percent of samples to

-percent of samples taken monthly that were positive
+percent of samples taken monthly that were positive picocuries per liter

 pCi/L picocuries per liter

 ND Not detected

 N/A Not applicable

 MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.